-Someone needs to win—that’s the mantra that lottery players use to justify the high odds.
-And it’s true, because the beauty of a lottery is that you pay a small, insignificant amount of money in order to give yourself the chance of winning a huge amount of money.
-But the better the lottery odds, the more likely it is that you will win.
+Somebody wins - that’s the mantra that lottery players use to justify the high odds.
+And it’s true, because the beauty of a lottery is that you pay a small, insignificant amount of money in order to give yourself the chance of grabbing a huge amount of money.
+But the better the lottery odds, the more chance you have of success.

 And when it comes to great lottery odds, you will struggle to find anything better than this top European lottery.
-So, if you want big jackpots and great odds, get yourself a ticket to Eurojackpot and try your luck.
+So, if you want big jackpots and great odds, bet on the Eurojackpot and try your luck.